jnbraun/bcnn/README.md

 	- Dropout
 	- Batch normalization
 * Learning algorithms: SGD, Adam.
-* Online data augmentation (crop, rotation, distortion)
+* Online data augmentation (crop, rotation, distortion, flip)

 ## How to use it: